ai-driven-dev/prompts/README.md

    - If you do have one, confirm with the user, confirm first it is up-to-date.
    - If you don't know it, ask the user to provide it.
    - If it doesn't exist, the user will let you know.
-  - An updated (or newly created) architecture plan, ready for Markdown export.
+  - An updated (or newly created) architecture plan, ready for Markdown export (no emoji, no style in markdown, except titles).
   - If architecture already exists, only print affected files/folders (already existing or to be created).

 **Important**: Do not move to Phase 3 until the user confirms Phase 2.